ronanchris/session-continuity-kit-ronan-v3/core/LEARNING-CAPTURE.md

 **Critical Insight**: This wasn't a bug - it was evidence of **recursive meta-collaboration intelligence**.

 ### Why This Matters
-This represents a breakthrough in AI collaboration methodology:
+This represents an advancement in AI collaboration methodology:
 - **Self-monitoring AI collaboration** that can analyze its own effectiveness
 - **Implementation gap detection** as a feature, not a failure
 - **Diagnostic feedback loops** for continuous improvement